Backlog and sprints

 Starting with the OpenProject 17.3 release, Sprints are new objects no longer linked to versions (as was the case with previous OpenProject versions).

 A Sprint is a planned and time-boxed period in which a Scrum team completes a defined set of tasks.
-They are containers or buckets where work packages can be manually added or removed from the Backlog via a drag-and-drop icon.
+They are containers where work packages can be manually added or removed from the Inbox backlog or backlog buckets via drag and drop or the menu.

 Create a sprint